23 July 2025

 Arts and Creative Fields

-In arts and creative disciplines, the emphasis on GPA can be less stringent.
-While a good GPA remains important, portfolios, auditions, or other creative work significantly influence admissions decisions.
+In arts and creative disciplines, the rigorous attention to GPA can be more flexible.
+While good GPA is still important, the portfolio, audition, or other creative work carry weight in the admission decision.

-Here is a table summarizing the average GPA for some of the top graduate schools in the USA, UK, Germany, Canada, and Australia:
+Below is a table detailing the average GPA for some of the top graduate schools in the USA, UK, Canada, and Australia:

 ---|---|---|---|